ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 }
 ```

-When writing actions with the Ergo Protocol Framework, we must keep in mind that we are building pure, portable, and reusable code.
+When writing actions with the Ergo Headless dApp Framework, we must keep in mind that we are building pure, portable, and reusable code.

 What this means is that all of our transaction creation logic within our actions must be self-contained.
 This is why we are creating/returning an `UnsignedTransaction` from our action.
 Furthermore this means that any external data (from the blockchain, or user input) must be provided to the action method via arguments.
 Thus for our `Bootstrap Math Bounty Box` action, we will need the following inputs: